Developing & evaluating creative wellbeing programmes

 Museums in turn are increasingly drawing upon this power by putting the onus on wellness when it comes to their programming.

-We support you in making this happen in a way that's uniquely tailored to your Museum's collection, ethos and visitors.
+We support you in making this happen, and evaluating its impact, in a way that's uniquely tailored to your Museum's collection, ethos and visitors.

 WHAT WE DO //

-/ We champion the positive impact that mindfulness has on wellbeing.
+/ Champion the positive impact that museums and the arts have on wellbeing.

-/ We use our specialist knowledge of both the museum world and the wellness sector to curate creative wellness activites tailored to you and your space.
+/ Draw upon specialist knowledge of both the museum world and the wellness sector to curate and evaluate wellness activities tailored to you and your setting.

-/ We bring tranquility and creativity to you, your visitors and your museum, gallery, event space, or workplace.
+/ Aim to bring tranquillity and creativity to you, your visitors and your museum, gallery, event space, or workplace.

-As well as mindfulness, we draw on our expertise across a range of other practices that people are increasingly using to support their wellbeing and foster a deeper sense of connection with their spirituality.
-Events can encororate anything from yoga, to herbalism, astrology, tarot, sound healing, reiki, meditation and more.
+As well as mindfulness, this work draws on expertise across a range of other practices that people are increasingly using to support their wellbeing and foster a deeper sense of connection with their spirituality and community.
+Programmes and events can incorporate anything your visitors desire, from mindfulness, to art-making, meditation, yoga, alternative therapies, or spiritual wellbeing practices where suited.

-We work with a bank of experienced wellness practitioners.
-And, because we are experienced in programming for Museums and Galleries, we can work with you to ensure events are perfectly pitched, relevant to your collection/history, and individually tailored to your audiences.
-Where relevant, we can also utilise our visual art experience to incorporate creative learning into your wellbeing programme or event.
+With a bank of experienced wellness practitioners, and in-depth knowledge of programming for Museums and Galleries, MINDFULMUSEUM can work with you to ensure events and projects are perfectly pitched, relevant to your collection/history, and individually tailored to your audiences.
+Where relevant, this can include incorporating creative learning into your wellbeing programme or event.

-In whichever way you want us to support you in developing your wellbeing programming, you can rest assured that we understand the vital importance of incorporating your collection and history into everything we develop.
+In whichever way you'd like support in developing or evaluating your wellbeing programming, you can rest assured that it will be tailored to your collection, history, site and aims.

-Mindfulness practices are increasingly being recommended by doctors in order to support good mental health and improve wellbeing.
+Mindfulness practices are increasingly being prescribed by mental health practitioners in order to support good mental health and improve wellbeing.
 The National Institute for Health and Care Excellence (NICE) recommends practicing mindfulness regularly as a way to prevent depression.

 Harvard University studies have shown the benefits of mindfulness against an array of both physical and mental health conditions.
 What's more, brain scans of their test subjects show that regularly practicing mindfulness meditation has positive and long-lasting effects on the activation of the amygdala (the part of the brain which fires off when we are stressed or emotional.)
 The NHS website explains that 'mindfulness can help us enjoy life more and understand ourselves better.'
 And that by 'paying more attention to the present moment' we can 'improve our mental wellbeing'.